watsonshih/ntust_5G_slicing_eMBB/RESULT.md

 The study employs free5GC as the 5G Core (5GC) and UERANSIM as the Radio Access Network (RAN) and User Equipment (UE) simulator, all containerized using Docker Compose for ease of deployment and management.
 KPIs including throughput, Round-Trip Time (RTT), jitter, and packet loss rate will be measured.
 Resource utilization (CPU, memory, network I/O) of the containerized Network Functions (NFs) will also be monitored.

-Four primary scenarios are investigated:
-1.  **Baseline:** A single UE (UE1) connection using its defined high-bandwidth traffic profile, with its S-NSSAI treated with default/best-effort QoS handling by the core network for this scenario.
-2.  **High-Only:** A single UE (UE1) operating exclusively on a configured eMBB-High bandwidth slice, with corresponding S-NSSAI and QoS parameters defined in the core network.
-3.  **Medium-Only:** A single UE (UE2) operating exclusively on a configured eMBB-Medium bandwidth slice, with corresponding S-NSSAI and QoS parameters defined in the core network.
-4.  **Competing:** Both UE1 (eMBB-High) and UE2 (eMBB-Medium) active concurrently, generating traffic to assess slice isolation and performance under contention.
+The core comparison in this analysis focuses on two competitive scenarios:
+1.  **Baseline-Competing:** Two UEs (UE1 with a high-bandwidth traffic profile, UE2 with a medium-bandwidth traffic profile) operate concurrently, both configured to use a **shared, default network policy** without specific S-NSSAI-based differentiation for QoS.
+2.  **Slicing-Competing:** The same two UEs operate concurrently, but UE1 requests a dedicated eMBB-High slice and UE2 requests a dedicated eMBB-Medium slice, with distinct S-NSSAIs and associated (configured) QoS parameters.

-A significant consideration in this research is the default free5GC User Plane Function's (UPF) gtp5g kernel module, which, while supporting QoS parameter configuration, has known limitations in strictly enforcing Guaranteed Bit Rate (GBR) and Maximum Bit Rate (MBR) policies at the data plane level.
-This aspect is crucial in interpreting the performance results.
+This comparison aims to determine if logical slice separation provides tangible performance benefits or isolation under contention compared to a shared resource scenario.
+A significant consideration is the default free5GC User Plane Function's (UPF) gtp5g kernel module, which has known limitations in strictly enforcing Guaranteed Bit Rate (GBR) and Maximum Bit Rate (MBR) policies at the data plane level.

 ## 2. Experiment Environment

 ### 2.1.
 Host & Software Specifications

 * **Host Machine:**
     * CPU: Intel® Core™ i7-10700 (8 Cores / 16 Threads)
     * RAM: 16 GB
     * OS: Ubuntu 24.04.2 LTS
     * Kernel: Linux 6.11.0-26-generic